Canada's RBC, CIBC looked at buying Boston Private Bank: WSJ

 One of the people said RBC ultimately decided that Boston Private wasn't a good fit because it wanted a wealth management platform and not a private banking platform, the Journal said.

-RBC initially valued Boston Private at $2 billion, but later concluded that the valuation was too high, the newspaper said.
-RBC also passed on buying First Republic Corp in San Francisco, the Journal reported people as saying.
+RBC initially valued Boston Private at $2 billion, but later concluded that the valuation was too high and passed on, buying First Republic Corp (FRC.N) in San Francisco, the newspaper said.

 Canada's major banks, which emerged from the financial crisis largely unscathed, have been on a global hunt to expand their wealth management business.

 RBC said on Jan.
-22 that it would buy Los Angeles-based City National Corp for $5.4 billion, as it pushes deeper into the U.S. wealth management business.
+22 that it would buy Los Angeles-based City National Corp CYN.N for $5.4 billion, as it pushes deeper into the U.S. wealth management business.
+[ID:nL4N0V141S]

 CIBC was also on the list of potential buyers for Boston Private, the Journal reported, citing a third person.